-Like we just mentioned above, that direct no stretch braid has the same feel for bite detection too.
-With braid you can feel the slightest of twitches from any tentative bass that’s chasing your bait.
+As we just mentioned above, that direct no-stretch braid has the same feel for bite detection too.
+With a braid, you can feel the slightest of twitches from any tentative bass that’s chasing your bait.

 it’s definitely a lot stronger than mono.
 You’re more likely to lose a finger trying to snap braid with your bare hands ( not that you’d try).
-I used 10lb Spider Wire braid fishing from the harbour at Broadstairs.
-I was fishing along way out with a fixed spool reel and a 15 Penn rod.
-Surprising enough I didn’t lose any tackle that night, the braid just seems to work out of the snags.
-I’m not sure 10lb braid would hold over rock and kelp areas but certainly held its own off of the pier.
+I used a 10lb Spider Wire braid fishing from the harbour at Broadstairs.
+I was fishing a long way out with a fixed spool reel and a 15 Penn rod.
+Surprisingly enough I didn’t lose any tackle that night, the braid just seems to work out of the snags.
+I’m not sure a 10lb braid would hold over rock and kelp areas but certainly held its own off of the pier.

 The fish can see braid:

-Some fisherman just tie the braid to the lure.
+Some fishermen just tie the braid to the lure.
 Unfortunately, the fish can see the braid.
 It doesn’t always mean you won’t catch (there are bound to be some stupid fish out there) it just will not be as productive.
-Hence why we tie on the point, that length of fluorocarbon mono that attaches to our lure clip.
+Hence we tie on the point, the length of fluorocarbon mono that attaches to our lure clip.

 A nightmare if tangled:

 Please, this is a proper pain in the butt if you get in a tangle.
-Wind knots are one thing but sometimes when you are fishing, if you accidentally cast over your mates lure in the water and the two lines tangles together can be horrific, especially in the dark.
+Wind knots are one thing but sometimes when you are fishing, if you accidentally cast over your mate’s lure in the water the two lines tangling together can be horrific, especially in the dark.
 Remember we really don’t want to put our lights on for no reason, we will frighten the fish away.
-Just try not to invade your fishing partners space.
+Just try not to invade your fishing partner’s space.

 What are the Pros and Cons of Using Mono?